-Staff is proposing an ordinance for consideration that would authorize approval of CPS Energy LED rates for five new streetlight rate classes as well as updated prices on the existing LED Retrofit streetlight tariff.
-The proposed ordinance will facilitate the progression of certain streetlight improvement projects including the
+Staff will be bringing forward an ordinance for consideration that would authorize approval of CPS

+Energy LED rates for five new streetlight rate classes as well as updated prices on the existing LED Retrofit streetlight tariff.
+The proposed ordinance will facilitate the progression of certain streetlight improvement projects including the Residential LED Streetlight Retrofit Project and the District 5 Additional Streetlight Improvement Project.